 - Each employee shall accept shared accountability for the success or failure of programs and services in their office or division.

 - Each employee shall anticipate and respond to customer needs as a high priority.
-Each employee shall strive to meet and exceed customer expectations when delivering products or services.
+We shall strive to meet and exceed customer expectations when we deliver products or services.

-- Each division/office/ facility/school shall have and formalize an implementation plan that specifies the methods and procedures used for assessing customer service and satisfaction; and describes the process to be used for evaluating and applying the results obtained to improve the quality and effectiveness of services and products provided.
-The implementation plans shall be in place prior to conducting customer or employee satisfaction surveys and shall be submitted to the DHHS Office of Citizen Services (OCS).
+- Each division, facility and school shall have and implement a plan that specifies the methods and procedures to be used for assessing customer service and satisfaction; and describes the process to be used for evaluating and applying the results obtained to improve the quality and effectiveness of services and products provided.

 Data Collection and Reporting

-- Divisions/offices/ facilities/schools shall gather data utilizing one or more modes of data collection as appropriate and accessible for the customers being assessed and report results that will clearly measure whether the individual or entity is meeting, exceeding or failing to meet customer expectations.
-At a minimum, customer satisfaction data collection and reporting specific to the divisions/offices/ facilities/schools’ primary customers shall be developed to address the customer satisfaction attributes and reporting requirements outlined in the Procedures for Conducting Customer Satisfaction Surveys.
+- Divisions, facilities and schools shall gather data utilizing one or more modes of data collection as appropriate and accessible for the customers being assessed and report results that will clearly measure whether the individual or entity is meeting, exceeding or failing to meet customer expectations.

 - All data collection regardless of the method used shall adhere to accepted ethical and privacy standards.